 Boise.
 Under Boise's bylaws, except as otherwise expressly provided by Boise's restated certificate of incorporation, bylaws or by applicable law, the vote of the holders of a majority of the stock having voting power present in person or represented by proxy (excluding any shares where the holder has expressly indicated that the holder is abstaining from voting on the matter) shall constitute an action of the Boise stockholders.
 However, Boise's restated certificate of incorporation requires the affirmative vote of the holders of at least 80% of the outstanding shares of voting stock to approve an amendment of certain articles in the certificate of incorporation.
 Holders of Boise preferred stock are entitled to vote on all matters submitted to a vote of stockholders, voting together with Boise common stockholders as a single class.
 In the event that Boise defaults in payments due to the preferred stockholders in an amount equal to six quarterly dividends, the preferred stockholders as a class shall have the right to elect three members of the board of directors.
-Furthermore, Boise's restated certificate of incorporation requires the vote of $66^2/3\%$ of the outstanding Boise preferred stockholders and for other events.
+Furthermore, Boise's restated certificate of incorporation or bylaws which adversely affect the rights, powers or preferences of the Boise preferred stockholders and for other events.
 Boise's restated certificate of incorporation also requires the vote of a majority of the outstanding preferred stock for other specified actions affecting preferred stockholders.